simondilhas/qto_buccaneer/readme.md

 1. **Data Enrichment & Classifications**
    - Adding support for various classification systems
-   - Enhanced data enrichment capabilities
+   - Enriching the IFC with additional data
-   - More sophisticated calculation rules
+   - More sophisticated calculation rules based on these enriched files

 2. **Predefined Visualization**
    - Ready-to-use graphs and charts